 A good rule of thumb is to aim for targets that are about 15-20% higher than your sales budget.
 This creates a healthy "stretch" goal that builds in a buffer for unexpected challenges while motivating top performance.
 This approach inspires your team by showing you believe in their potential to grow.
 Finding this perfect equilibrium can be challenging, but getting the right strategic guidance can help you set goals that energize your team and drive sustainable results.

-Strategies to Help Your Team Consistently Hit Its Targets
+Help Your Team Consistently Hit Their Sales Targets

 Setting a sales target is the easy part.
 The real challenge is creating a system that empowers your team to meet and exceed that number, quarter after quarter.
 It’s not about just handing down a quota and hoping for the best.
 It’s about building a framework of support, clarity, and accountability that guides your reps to success.
 When your team has a clear path to follow, they can focus their energy on what they do best: selling.
 Let’s walk through four practical strategies you can implement to turn ambitious targets into consistent achievements.